karthick3018/wfh-mate/README.md

 ### wfh-mate description:
 Since work from home is the current and upcoming methodology we're following and going to follow in the future.
-These are the some of things that i've used in the work from home methodology, so let this wfh-mate help our mates too....
+Managing time,taking a break,intake of water these are the some of things that i've used in the work from home methodology, so let this wfh-mate help our mates too....

 ### wfh-mate helps you with: